cameronabrams/cfacv/README.md

 'cfacv_tclforces.tcl' that initializes a workspace and then defines the all-important 'calcforces' procedure.
-Procedures called from this script are defined in cfacv.tcl and much of the implementation is housed in a cfacv.c.
+Procedures called from this script are defined in cfacv.tcl and much of the implementation is housed in cfacv.c.
 Swig is used to interface cfacv.tcl and cfacv.c to create a shared object library 'cfacv.so' loaded by cfacv_tclforces.
 (Note: you need swig installed to build the shared-object library.)